stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 It seems that analogies are not only a computational trick - we may actually use them to think all the time, see:

 - George Lakoff, Mark Johnson, [Metaphors We Live By](https://www.amazon.com/Metaphors-We-Live-George-Lakoff/dp/0226468011) (1980)
-- and [their list of conceptual metaphors in English (webarchive)](http://web.archive.org/web/20080718021721/http://cogsci.berkeley.edu/lakoff/metaphors/), in particular look for _X is Up_, plotted below:
+- and [their list of conceptual metaphors in English (webarchive)](http://web.archive.org/web/20080718021721/http://cogsci.berkeley.edu/lakoff/metaphors/), in particular, look for _X is Up_, plotted below:

 ![](./word2viz-up-down-metaphors.png)